 Should you be aware of any Zoosk scams?
 According to those who’ve used the dating app to search for love, the answer is a resounding YES!

-Zoosk is an online dating site which launched in 2007 and now includes an app.
+Zoosk is an online dating site that launched in 2007 and now includes an app.
 Founded by immigrant college students, Shayan Zadeh and Alex Mehr, the site is now presented worldwide in 80 different countries and 25 different languages.
 What does Zoosk’s popularity mean to those who look to trick and scam fellow daters?
 To a scammer, the more demand, and members an online dating service has, the better results will be for them.

 These Are the Top 5 Zoosk Scams to Look For